Adam Greenberg (baseball): Early life and high school

 Greenberg is the son of Wendy and Mark Greenberg.
 He is Jewish.
 He attended Guilford High School in Guilford, Connecticut and was a four-year letterman on Guilford's baseball, basketball, and soccer teams.

 Greenberg was baseball team captain as a junior and senior, four-time All-conference and all-area, and was the first player in Connecticut history to be named to four all-state teams.

 Greenberg also served as soccer team captain for 1998 and 1999, and was a striker and four-year starter.
 Greenberg was a three-time all-conference, all-area, and all-state selection.
 He was named all-New England and All-America in 1998, during which season he set the school season record with 17 assists.
 Greenberg was also the team and area most valuable player in 1998, and helped lead Guilford to the state soccer title in 1996.
 Greenberg holds the school record for career assists, with 33.

-College and draft
+College career

 Greenberg went to college at the University of North Carolina at Chapel Hill.
 There, he played college baseball for the North Carolina Tar Heels in the Atlantic Coast Conference (ACC).
 After the 2001 season, he played collegiate summer baseball with the Chatham A's of the Cape Cod Baseball League.

 As a junior in 2002, he hit .337, stole 35 bases, scored 80 runs, homered 17 times, and again led the ACC with seven triples.
 He was named to the All-Conference Team.
 In 2002, he was named a Jewish Sports Review College Baseball First Team All-American.

-He was selected by the Chicago Cubs in the ninth round of the 2002 Major League Baseball Draft.